 - Prepare for and attend PAR Strategy Group meetings.

-- Actively participate in the group’s work and PPIE at the OH BRC.
+- Actively participate in the group’s work and Patient and Public Involvement and Engagement at the OH BRC.

 - Actively participate in the annual review process for the Group.

-- Represent the interests of PPIE at the OH BRC.
+- Represent the interests of Patient and Public Involvement and Engagement at the OH BRC.

 - Have a genuine interest in the initiatives and outcomes of the OH BRC PPIE programme.

-- Up to 15 – 17 patient, carer and public members (over the age of 18) – with a minimum of 10 patient members (or equivalent ratio).
+- Up to 17 patient, carer and public members (over the age of 18) – with a minimum of half being patient members.

-- Other staff and stakeholders will be invited to attend meetings as relevant.
+- Other staff and stakeholders will be invited to attend meetings or projects as relevant.

-- The group will have a patient/carer co-chair and a staff co-chair, who will be supported by the PPI Manager.
+- The group will have a Patient Co-chair and a Staff Co-chair, who will be supported by the Patient and Public Involvement Manager.

-- Members and chairs are asked to commit to their role in the group for 12 months, and membership and appointments will be reviewed every 12 months.
+- Members and chairs are asked to commit to their role in the group for 2 years, and membership and appointments will be jointly reviewed every 2 years.

-- The group will meet 4 times a year, mainly in Oxford.
+- The group will meet around 4 times a year, mainly in Oxford or online.
 Meetings will last no longer than 3 hours.

-- The PPI Manager will organise PAR Strategy Group meetings and associated activities.
+- The PPI Manager will organise PAR Strategy Group meetings and activities, including payments for time and expenses, and will support the group to operate in line with the PAR Principles.

 - Following each PAR Strategy Group meeting, action points will be circulated, and progress reported at future meetings.

 - The group will use email to organise meeting dates, communicate between meetings, and to share items and papers related to the work of the group.
-If required, and on specific request, printed copies of papers can be sent by post or brought to meetings.
+A workspace on FutureNHS will also be used for sharing documents and discussion between meetings.
+If required and requested, printed copies of papers can be provided.

 - The PPIE Strategy outlines accountability and reporting for PPI at the OH BRC.
 Progress in delivering the PPIE Strategy will be published at least annually.